 - In the original book The Wonderful Wizard of Oz by L. Frank Baum, the Land of Oz is a remote country that's surrounded by a vast, unpassable desert, keeping it isolated from the rest of the world.
 Sequel novels would establish that there were several other "fairy countries" bordering Oz's desert, all located on an unnamed continent somewhere in "the Nonestic Ocean".
 Baum was never clear about what region of the world this was supposed to be in, though a popular fan theory places it somewhere near Australia.
 Anyway, one of the sequels had a magic spell make Oz and its neighbors invisible to the outside world and reachable only through magic, so this became something of a moot point.

 - The Alcatraz Series of books takes this trope Up to Eleven: something like half the Earth's surface is made up of Lost Worlds called the Free Kingdoms where all sorts of magical and nonsensical things exist.
 They only go unnoticed because almost all the world's books, maps, and other sources of information are controlled by an ancient conspiracy of Evil Librarians who don't want you to learn the truth.

 - There are two such places in Steve Alten's Meg series.
 The first one is the Marianas Trench, which is where the titular Megalodons are found.
-Its downplayed, as people already knew of its existence, it just contained a prehistoric creature or two.
-Playing it much more straight is the Panthalassa sea in the sequal, Hell's Aquarium.
-Its a primordial sea contained under a rock ceiling at the bottom of the pacific ocean, and is home to an abundance of ancient sea creatures which have formed a comfortable food chain.
+It's downplayed, as people already knew of its existence, it just contained a prehistoric creature or two.
+Playing it much more straight is the Panthalassa sea in the sequel, Hell's Aquarium.
+It's a primordial sea contained under a rock ceiling at the bottom of the Pacific ocean, and is home to an abundance of ancient sea creatures which have formed a comfortable food chain.